You may be able to apply for the right to remain in the UK based on a human rights argument: your right to family and/or private life in the UK.

 If your Article 8 application is refused, you may have a right of appeal.

 The Home Office may say, however, that they consider your human rights claim to be “clearly unfounded” and certify your claim.
 This means you wouldn’t be able to appeal the decision in the UK unless you can show that “serious and irreversible harm” would occur if you had to appeal outside of the UK.
 Read more about that in the Appeals section.

 If you do not have the right to appeal the refusal, you may wish to consider a judicial review.
 Read more in the Judicial Reviews section.

 If you do have the right to appeal, it’s important that people who may have provided witness statements – about your family and private life in the UK – attend the hearing.
 They may be asked to give evidence.
 If you had a lot of witnesses statements (for example, more than ten), they may not all need to attend.
 If you have a lawyer representing you, they will give you advice about this.
 Evidence from witnesses who are unwilling to attend the appeal hearing – or are seen to be, even if they simply cannot attend the hearing – will generally be taken less seriously.

 If you are successful in an application based on Article 8 where your situation falls under the immigration rules, you will receive leave to remain for 30 months.

-This is renewable, and you will be able to apply for Indefinite Leave to Remain (ILR) after a certain number of these 30 months periods – see Family Migration section for more information, as this depends on whether you are entering the five or ten year route to settled status.
+This is renewable, and you will be able to apply for Indefinite Leave to Remain (ILR) after a certain number of these 30 months periods – see Family Migration and Long Residence sections for more information, as this depends on whether you are entering the five or ten year route to settled status.